AshIsAtWork/MolSim/Docker/readme.md

     ```bash
       Docker build -t molsim -f Dockerfile .
     ```
-4. Now you have an image called **molsim** and you can check this by running the following command in your terminal:
+4. Now you have an image called `molsim`, and you can check this by running the following command in your terminal:
    ```bash
    Docker images
    ```